-My dad always said turning your back on fear was like walking into the ocean backwards.
-You were going to get wet anyway, why not dive in?
+My dad always said turning your back on fear was like walking into the ocean backward.
+You were going to get wet anyway, so why not dive in?

-So here are my 5 ways to fight writing self-sabotage:
+Here are my 5 ways to fight writing self-sabotage

 2. Take care of your health – I am committing to an hour of exercise each day.

 3. Work collaboratively – I will send new work to my editor each Friday for review.

 4. Factor in time for contemplation – I will alternate write and review days to be sure to let my work “rest.”
 Allowing this float time will help me pare my words down to the bone; crucial for a project like this.